Community legal education for people living with disability, family carers and disability support workers

 Responding to need:

 We deliver community legal education that is relevant and in a style appropriate to the needs of people living with a disability and community workers.
-Law 4 All is a new legal education project that aims to deliver relevant and high quality legal information in a way that is accessible and respectful of the communication needs and learning styles of different groups within our community.
+Disability Justice is a legal education project that aims to deliver relevant and high quality legal information and education in a way that is accessible and respectful of the communication needs and learning styles of different groups within our community.
+This education is provided free of charge but is dependent upon our capacity.

 Responsive and accountable services: